rajan-personal/Magento-2-SQL-reviews/README.md

 Summary stores the important average rating shown on PDP.

+FLUSH CACHE and reviews should be updated on website.

 If you are extending ratings, you will have to extend 31 and 33 lines (optionID)

 Hope this was useful